-Best 2018 Credit Cards in Canada for Bad Credit
+Best 2020 Credit Cards for Bad Credit in Canada

 Best Credit Cards for Fixing Bad Credit

 Getting a credit card when you have bad credit can be tough.
-Lenders look at your credit score to determine how likely or unlikely you are to repay a loan, because, ultimately, your credit score is based on your record and how you’ve handled credit in the past.
+Lenders look at your credit score to determine how likely or unlikely you are to repay a loan.
+Ultimately, your credit score is a reflection of how you’ve handled credit in the past.

 What is a secured credit card?